 Downbeat Live Music Guide is for music tourists who want to discover, explore and support the Austin live local music industry.
-It is an app that promotes local music discovery and helps users contribute funds directly to the musicians they enjoy.
+It is an app that helps people discover live local music and contribute funds directly to the musicians they enjoy.
 It enables them to pre-pay door cover charges and give tips to the musicians. -- both traditionally go to the musicians.
-Downbeat rewards users by giving them bulk discounts on venue cover charges and reminds to help grow the local music community by tipping the musicians after each show.
-It facilitates this experience through an easy digital transactional interaction.
+Downbeat rewards users by giving them bulk discounts on venue cover charges and encourages them to help grow the local music community by tipping the musicians after each show.
+It facilitates this experience through an easy mobile transactional interaction.

 General Assembly UXD portfolio project presentation: https://docs.google.com/presentation/d/17S66-pddfqZgqcDWQw3Ij_-40GoZnS_S1buLZ6CCXRQ/edit?usp=sharing

 This is my portfolio project for the Austin General Assembly’s part-time UX Design course.
 The class took place between September and November 2016.
 In that time, I identified a problem that I wanted to solve.
 Gathered qualitative data and quantitative research data.
 Then, synthesized the research, created personas, defined user goals and ideated possible solutions.
 I conducted competitive research then storyboarded ideas, user scenarios, feature prioritization and flows to come up with a minimum viable product.
 To help me get a clearer picture of what this project could be, I created concept maps, paper prototypes, a sitemap and ultimately an initial wireframe prototype that could be tested for usability with potential users.
 At the end of the course I presented my findings, the solution I created, a wireframe prototype and initial user testing results to my classmates and teacher for their feedback.
 Over the following months after the class ended and with the class feedback in mind, I redirected and refined the user journey for the next iteration of this project.